NamanaSukanya/NamanaSukanya/README.md

 - 👋 Hi, I’m @SukanyaNamana
 - 👀 I’m interested in coding and data analysis.
 - 🌱 I’m currently learning Python
-- 📫 How to reach me @Linkedin https://www.linkedin.com/in/namana-sukanya1910
+- 📫 You can reach me @Linkedin https://www.linkedin.com/in/namana-sukanya1910

 <!---
 NamanaSukanya/NamanaSukanya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.